 There are various inheritance patterns.
-To date, more than 50 different genetic defects have been identified, including the following: X-linked (5-15%), autosomal dominant (30-40%) and the remainder assumed autosomal recessive (50-60%).
+To date, more than 80 different genetic defects have been identified.
+These include the following: X-linked (5-15%), autosomal dominant (30-40%) and the remainder assumed autosomal recessive (50-60%).
 The autosomal dominant forms tend to have a milder course with a late, slow progression and preserved vision until the fifth or sixth decade.
 The X-linked form is the most severe; central vision is usually lost by the third decade.
 Isolated cases, with no family history, also commonly occur

 - There are no geographical or sex predilections.
 However, because of X-linked varieties, men may be affected slightly more than women.

 - Symptoms often start in childhood with impaired night vision (nyctalopia) or dark adaptation.